Frequently Asked Questions on Open NanoCarbon

 How is Autofracture funding the prototype build?

-As soon as solid design candidates are ready, we'll submit grant applications and launch a crowdfunding campaign.
-Indiegogo has kindly agreed to fully sponsor campaigns that are exclusive to support ONC open source efforts.
+As soon as solid design candidates are ready, we'll submit grant applications and launch a crowdfund campaign.
+Indiegogo has kindly agreed to fully sponsor campaigns that are exclusively to support ONC open source efforts.

 Have more questions?